13 Outfit Tricks to Look Instantly Younger

 Brighten up your color palette

 “Darker shades tend to read more conservative and give off the message of more of an authority, polished feel,” says Scherer, “which is not bad but can age you because it takes away from your approachability feel.”
 On the other hand, lighter, brighter shades make you seem more open and fun, which in turn make you look younger, she says.
-(Find out what else does your outfit color say about you.)
 Wearing bright-colored accessories like scarves, necklaces, and broaches near your face is a particularly good way to highlight your features and make you look fresh-faced, Scherer says.
+Find out what else your outfit color says about you.

 Don’t stick with crew necks

 If you spent your younger years in higher necklines, your chest will be untouched from the sun—meaning you won’t have the damage that sunbathers might.
-(These are more weird ways the sun affects your body.)
 Choose tops that reveal your décolleté to display a spot that shows little aging.
 “If you’re lucky enough to be one of those women without sun damage, you won’t have wrinkles there,” Rothman says.
 “When you do choose to show that off, you’re going to win the war on aging.”

 Or go for more coverage